2017 FA Cup final: Second half

 Neither side made any changes to their personnel during the interval and the second half kicked off with neither side dominating.
 Four minutes in, Pedro's shot was blocked by Mertesacker before Kanté's powerful shot was caught by Ospina in the Arsenal goal.
 Costa's attempt was then blocked by Mertesacker before Moses was kept out by Arsenal's defence.
 In the 54th minute, Rob Holding was booked for bringing Costa down on the edge of the Arsenal penalty area: Pedro's subsequent free kick was headed clear by Mertesacker.
 Two minutes later Moses was shown the yellow card for a foul on Welbeck before Kanté was booked for illegally blocking Ramsey.
-In the 61st minute, Chelsea made the first substitution of the match when Matić was replaced by Cesc Fàbregas.
+In the 61st minute, Chelsea made the first substitution of the match when Matić was replaced by former Arsenal midfielder Cesc Fàbregas.
 Héctor Bellerín then took possession of the ball on the edge of the Chelsea penalty area after a run down the left wing by Welbeck, but his low shot was saved by Courtois diving to his left.
 On 68 minutes, Moses fell in the Arsenal area while close to Monreal and appealed for a penalty but instead was shown his second yellow card by the referee for diving and was sent off.
 With 18 minutes of the game remaining, Chelsea made their second change with Willian coming on for Pedro.

 In the 76th minute, Costa scored for Chelsea to level the score at 1-1: he received the ball from Willian, chested it down and struck the ball past Ospina.
 Giroud then came on for Welbeck, and 38 seconds later Arsenal re-took the lead: Ramsey headed the ball past Courtois after a cross from Giroud to make it 2-1.
 With ten minutes remaining, David Luiz headed Willian's free kick into the side netting.
 Arsenal's Oxlade-Chamberlain was then replaced by Francis Coquelin who was booked within a minute for a foul.
 On 85 minutes, Bellerín received the ball on the halfway line and ran at Luiz, beating him before shooting wide of the Chelsea goal.
 Costa's strike then hit Ospina squarely in the chest from close range.
 Batshuayi came on in the 88th minute to replace Costa before Özil side-footed shot struck the Chelsea goal-post.
 Three minutes into injury time, Arsenal brought on Mohamed Elneny to replace Sánchez.
 After one further minute of stoppage time, the whistle was blown and Arsenal won the FA Cup final 2-1.